Flag

 National Context and Summary

 New Zealand is an island nation in the South West Pacific, located on the volcanic Pacific Ring of Fire.
-The North Island (Te lka-a-Māui [The Fish of Māui]) and South Island (Te Waipounamu [The Waters of Greenstone/Jade]) make up the majority of the nation’s 268 838km2 landmass, arranged roughly north to south along the Pacific and Australian plate boundary.
+The North Island (Te lka-a-Māui [The Fish of Māui]) and the South Island (Te Waipounamu [The Waters of Greenstone/Jade]) make up the majority of the nation’s 268 838km2 landmass, arranged roughly north to south along the Pacific and Australian plate boundary.
 The nation is narrow with no point more than 120km from the sea, rising from the coast to alpine areas, especially in the south.

-Beyond the EEZ the New Zealand military is required to support further dependencies and nations.
-To the south is the Ross Dependency claimed under the Antarctic Treaty, with a permanent research presence at Scott Base.
+research presence at Scott Base.
 To the north within the Pacific Ocean New Zealand is legislated to support Niue, Tokelau and the Cook Islands, and is committed to supporting nations in the south pacific, including fellow Commonwealth states.
 Ongoing military support includes search and rescue, security, peacekeeping, fisheries patrols, and humanitarian aid and disaster relief.

 Organisation of the Ministry of Defence and Armed Forces